fridgloo/Fridgify/README.md

 - Expo hot reloading means any saved changes you make within **fridgify-client** will instantly reload the client to display the change.

 - Our express-backend server now supports hot-reload.
-To show the changes made in **fridgify-server**, run the server with *npm run dev*
+To show the changes made in **fridgify-server** in real time, run the server with *npm run dev*

 Port numbers: